GimelStudio/Gimel-Studio/CONTRIBUTING.md

 ## Ideas, New Features, Feature Changes (*You intend to add a new feature or change an existing one*)

-Please contact me at <correctsyntax@yahoo.com> for feature suggestions, ideas, or if you want to make a change to something.
-I welcome feedback.
+Please contact me at <correctsyntax@yahoo.com> or open a Github issue for feature suggestions, ideas, or if you want to make a change to something.
+This ensures that you don't end up re-working on the same thing as me (Correct-Syntax)!
+I always welcome constructive feedback from others.

-Take a look at the [ROADMAP.txt](ROADMAP.txt) too. :)